Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Simulation study

-\subsection{Average TIE rate and power}
+\paragraph{Average TIE rate and power}

 Average TIE rate and power allow giving more weight to \textit{a priori} more probable regions of the parameter space.
-Supplementary Figure \ref{fig:avgOC} shows the average TIE rate and power of the different approaches when taking as sampling prior $\pi^s(\theta_C)=\pi(\theta_C)$, i.e., the sampling and fitting prior coincide for the BD, and for varying $\delta$.
-Table \ref{tab:avgOC} shows the values of average TIE rate and power at a range of positive delta values.
+Supplementary Figure \ref{fig:avgOC} shows the average TIE rate and power of the different approaches when $\pi^s(\theta_C)=\pi^a(\theta_C)$, i.e., the sampling and fitting prior coincide for the BD, and for varying $\delta$.
+Table \ref{tab:avgOC} shows the values of average TIE rate and power at a range of positive $\delta$ values.
 Consistently with the results of \citet{best2024}, average TIE rate is equal to $\alpha=0.025$ at $\delta=0$ for the FD and the BD, but the BD also achieves higher power for any $\delta>0$.
 The CDC and CDD tend to behave very similarly, because regions in which their OCs significantly differ have very low \textit{a priori} probability.
 To compare the CDs with the remaining robust approaches, three scenarios are considered: uncalibrated ($\alpha^{LOW}=0.01$ and $\alpha^{UP}=0.075$, as per all evaluations so far), calibrated to RMD-Unit (with weight equal to 0.25, 0.5, and 0.75), and calibrated to EBPowD.
 In the calibrated cases, $\alpha^{LOW}$ and $\alpha^{UP}$ are set to match maximum and minimum TIE rates of the RMD-Unit and EBPowD across the considered conflict range.
-This allows comparing the approaches only in terms of average test error rates, being the frequentist maximum and minimum TIE rate the same.
-When calibrated against the RMD-Unit, average TIE rates and power of the CD are consistently closer to the BD ones than the RMD-Unit, with the only exception of average TIE rates for $w=0.25$ and $n=20$.
-When calibrated against the EBPowD, average TIE rates of the CDs are equal to that of the EBPowD, while the CDs show a small advantage in terms of average power.
-In general, the CDs seem to achieve better (i.e., closer to the BD) or comparable average test error rates in a wide range of situations for the same maximum conditional TIE rate inflation and power loss, with larger samples sizes improving overall behavior.
-In Supplementary Table \ref{tab:avgOC2}, we focus on a situation in which the sample size of the external data is assumed to be double of the current one, and observe similar patterns, with the only exception of a larger average type I error rate and power of the EBPowD as compared to the CDs.
+In general, the CDs tend to achieve better (i.e., closer to the BD) or comparable average test error rates in a wide range of situations for the same maximum conditional TIE rate inflation and power loss, with larger samples sizes improving overall behavior.
+In Supplementary Table \ref{tab:avgOC2} and \ref{tab:avgOC3}, we focus on a situation in which the sample size of the external data is double of the current one, and one in which it is the same as the current but the current sample size of the control arm is half of that of the treated arm, respectively.
+We observe similar patterns, with the exception of larger average type I error rate and, for small effect size, power, of the EBPowD as compared to the CDs.